jonathangomz/notion_api/example/example.md

       ),
     ),
     Text(
       'Then you can continue writing all your content.
-See that if you separate the paragraph to stylized some parts you have to take in count the spaces because the ', ),
+See that if you separate the paragraph to stylized some parts you have to take in count the spaces.', ),
-    Text('textSeparator', annotations: TextAnnotations(code: true)),
-    Text(
-        ' will be deprecated.
-Maybe you will see this with extra spaces because the separator but soon will be remove.')
   ], children: [
     Heading(
       text: Text('This is a subtitle for the paragraph'),